Millsy102/docssitetemplate/docs/index.md

-# Documentation Site Template
+# Unreal Engine Plugin Documentation

-Welcome to the Documentation Site Template - a simple, clean template for creating documentation sites.
+Welcome to the comprehensive documentation for our Unreal Engine plugin.
+This documentation will guide you through installation, configuration, and usage of the plugin in your Unreal Engine projects.

 ## Overview

-This template provides a basic structure for creating documentation sites.
-It's designed to be simple and easy to customize.
+This plugin extends Unreal Engine's functionality with powerful features designed to enhance your development workflow and project capabilities.
+Whether you're a beginner or an experienced developer, this documentation will help you get the most out of the plugin.

 ## Features

-- Clean, responsive design
-- Simple navigation
-- Markdown support
-- GitHub Pages ready
-- Easy customization
+- **Easy Integration**: Seamless integration with Unreal Engine projects
+- **Comprehensive Documentation**: Detailed guides and examples
+- **Active Development**: Regular updates and improvements
+- **Community Support**: Active community and contribution guidelines

 ## Quick Start

-1. Clone this repository
-2. Edit the content in the `docs/` folder
-3. Customize the styling in `assets/css/`
-4. Deploy to GitHub Pages
+1. **Installation**: Follow the [Installation Guide](installation.md) to set up the plugin
+2. **Getting Started**: Check out the [Getting Started Guide](getting-started.md) for your first steps
+3. **Contributing**: See [Contributing Guidelines](contributing.md) if you want to help improve the plugin

-## Structure
+## Documentation Structure

 ```
 docs/